top of page

 Method 1

-• May not sell if customers do not perceive as valuable at this price range.
+• Products may not sell if customers do not perceive value at this price point.

 Method 2

-• May not sell if customers do not perceive as valuable at this price range.
+• Products may not sell if customers do not perceive value at this price level.

 Product pricing is one of the most important decisions

-Pricing should not be treated as a mathematical equation.
-Both qualitative and quantitative factors should influence pricing decisions.
+Pricing decisions should transcend mere mathematical calculations.
+Both qualitative and quantitative factors should guide pricing strategies.

 • Production costs